lihop/godot-xterm/docs/README.md

 - [**Xterminate**](https://lihop.itch.io/xterminate): A Linux, macOS, and Windows demo which uses an older version GodotXterm in conjunction with [Godot Python](https://github.com/touilleMan/godot-python).

 Are you using GodotXterm in your project and want it listed here?
 Please [open a pull request](https://github.com/lihop/godot-xterm/pulls) to have it added.

+## Supported Godot Versions

+GodotXterm aims to support the current stable release of Godot, but may lag slightly.
+Currently, Godot versions 3.4.x are supported with support for 3.5 coming soon.
+Versions 3.3.x are no longer officially supported but *may* work if the GDNative libraries are compiled using an older version of godot-cpp.

 ## Installation